cjerrington/cjerrington.github.io/src/docs/open-graph.md

 A solution would be to always build the page yourself and then place it on the server directly.
 Or, as [Sophie Koonin does](https://github.com/sophiekoonin/localghost/blob/main/eleventy.config.js#L45-L47), explicitly specify the system to be used for the build, and select a font that this system has installed by default.

 At the moment I have relocated the creation of the images in the development process, so that the font only needs to be installed on your own system.
-The images are located in `src/assets/og-images` and are comitted.
+The images are located in `src/assets/og-images` and are committed.

 This is fine as long as you only work with markdown and the font is always installed on your system.
 How this works if a CMS is involved remains to be seen :sweat_smile:.